bcgov/nr-repository-composer/README.md

 ### Github Maven Build: gh-maven-build

 The generator, gh-maven-build, generates the CI workflow and NR Broker intention files for building Java/Tomcat with Maven in GitHub.

 The generated files will appear in your .github/workflows and .jenkins directories.

+### Github Node.js Build: gh-nodejs-build

+The generator, gh-nodejs-build, generates the CI workflow and NR Broker intention files for building Node.js in GitHub.
+The workflow assume that your `package.json` has a `build` command and your build places the files in `./dist`.

+The generated files will appear in your .github/workflows and .jenkins directories.